 Ticks are outdoor pests.
 These parasitic organisms are arachnids and related to spiders and mites.
-Adult ticks are wingless, have eight legs, a singular oval-shaped body region, and a specialized, mouth-like structure used to feed on the blood of animals and people.
-Before consuming a blood meal, their bodies are relatively flat; after feeding, their bodies swell.
+Adult ticks are wingless, have eight legs, a distinct oval-shaped body region, and a specialized, mouth-like structure used to feed on the blood of animals and people.
+Their bodies are relatively flat before consuming a blood meal; after feeding, their bodies swell.

 Listed below are the most common species of ticks living in North Carolina and South Carolina: